scriptingstudio/PSCCalendar/README.md

 - See examples [here](https://github.com/scriptingstudio/PSCCalendar/blob/main/show-calendar.md)

 ## CSS – Calendar Style Sheet
-`Formatter` has its own built-in style sheet but it can be partially or completely redefined by `hashtable` global/script scope variable `$PSCalendarConfig`.
+The `Formatter` has its own built-in style sheet but it can be partially or completely redefined by `hashtable` global/script scope variable `$PSCalendarConfig`.
 Styling is based on using of ANSI escape sequences.
 Default values are:
 ```powershell
 $PSCalendarConfig = @{
     Title      = "$([char]27)[33m"